 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Ashley Nazario-Toole: ____ (Step: 2.6, 2.9, 3.1) It is important to keep track of time and of the order in which flies were injected.
+This helps to ensure that the flies are at comparable stages of pathogen recognition and uptake when imaged.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera